Esmond Birnie

-John Esmond Birnie (born 6 January 1965) is an economist, author and former politician.
+John Esmond Birnie (born 6 January 1965) is a British economist, author and former unionist politician.
 He was an Ulster Unionist Party (UUP) Member of the Northern Ireland Assembly (MLA) for Belfast South from 1998 until 2007.

+Background

 Birnie was born in Edinburgh, Scotland.
 He attended Ballymena Primary School and later Ballymena Academy.
 He studied Economics at Gonville and Caius College, Cambridge before completing a PhD at Queen’s University Belfast.